anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureEmbeddedPremiumFinanceEndorsementsApi.md

 <a id="secureepfquoteendorsementpost"></a>
 # **SecureEpfQuoteEndorsementPost**
-> PFEndorsementResponse SecureEpfQuoteEndorsementPost (string xApiKey, string xAppKey, string xVersion, string origin, PFEndorsementRequest pFEndorsementRequest)
+> PFEndorsementResponse SecureEpfQuoteEndorsementPost (string xApiKey, string xAppKey, float xVersion, string origin, PFEndorsementRequest pFEndorsementRequest)

 This API will do return a quote for an existing policy or new policy for an existing account